johnbernardo2/johnbernardo2.github.io/projects/Playlist.md

 summary: "A playlist maker project created in ICS 211"
 ---

+## Playlist Management Program
-This is a project called “Playlist” which was made in my previous ICS 211 class; created in Java using Visual Sudio Code.
-It is a program that allows you to perform multiple actions in creating your own music playlist.
+The Playlist Management Program was a project I created during my ICS 211 class using Java and Visual Studio Code.
+This program allows users to perform various actions to create and manage their own music playlists, such as adding and removing songs, calculating total playlist duration, and renaming the playlist.

-My first steps in this were to first brainstorm and create pseudo code.
-I am still new to coding, so I try to think about what is and isnt neccessary as well as how efficient and minimal I can do to make this project.
-Starting off with just writing out all the basic sysout questions and outputs into the program, such as “Enter Playlist Title:”.

-The second step was to create something simplistic to the user, to assume this is an every day person.
-In this case, I used a character option menu in which the user is able to add or change parts of the playlist to his liking.
-When the user creates their playlist title, they are given a selection of character options to choose from.
-A simple example from that menu would be, “a - add a song” or “d - remove a song.”
-Let’s say they are preparing for a long road trip and they want to know if their offline playlist will be long enough for it.
-The user would simple input “t” which is displayed as “t - output total time in playlist.”

-This was a good learning experience because I am a person who enjoys music, so it was nice to create a project that aligns with my interests.
-It helped me refine from what I know from java into applicable learning.
-Refining my syntax knowledge and basics such as methods and switch statements.
-It’s a direct and simple program that I think I can show to anyone, even people who do not program.
+## Development Process
+To start, I brainstormed the program's structure and wrote pseudocode to outline its functionality.
+As a beginner in coding, I focused on identifying what was essential and how I could design the program to be as efficient and minimalistic as possible.
+My first step was to implement the basic input and output prompts, such as “Enter Playlist Title,” to lay the foundation for the user interaction.
+The next step was to prioritize simplicity for the end user.
+I designed a character-based menu system to make it intuitive for everyday users.
+For instance, users could input specific commands like “a” to add a song, “d” to remove a song, or “t” to display the total duration of the playlist.
+This approach made the program accessible, even to those without technical knowledge.
+A practical use case might involve a user planning a road trip and wanting to ensure their playlist is long enough for the journey by using the “t” option to calculate total time.

+## Key Learnings
+This project was a significant milestone in my coding journey as it allowed me to apply Java concepts in a practical and creative way.
+I refined my understanding of syntax, methods, and control structures like switch statements.
+Additionally, working on a project related to my personal interest in music made the learning process more enjoyable and engaging.
+The program’s simplicity and relevance also made it something I could confidently demonstrate to others, even those unfamiliar with programming.